 - When you finally get home, don’t stop in the kitchen for dinner or do your homework—shower first!
 Wash acne-prone areas on the body with a creamy, medicated cleanser like POREspective® Clearing Wash that contains benzoyl peroxide, which kills the bacteria that causes acne and unclogs pores.
 For an even deeper clean, try using a gritty, benzoyl peroxide scrub like POREspective® Clearing Scrub.

-- If your body acne is persistent or uncontrollable, consider following a twice-per-day home care body program that includes a morning exfoliating serum like POREspetive® Salicylic Serum and an evening 10% benzoyl peroxide treatment like POREspective® Clearing Gel 10.0, and scheduling monthly back acne treatments (chemical peels with extractions) with our acne expert to speed the process along.
+- If your body acne is persistent or uncontrollable, consider following a twice-per-day home care body program that includes a morning exfoliating serum like POREspetive® Salicylic Serum and an evening 10% benzoyl peroxide treatment like POREspective® Clearing Gel 10.0.

 Follow These Best Practices to Clear Up Your Dancer Acne: